Cloud

 What are PV and PVC?

-A PV (Persistent Volume) in Kubernetes is a resource used to store data.
-It is attached to pods but have a separate lifecycle, specified by its Reclaim Policy.
+A PV (PersistentVolume) in Managed Kubernetes is a resource used to store data.
+It is attached to pods but has a separate lifecycle, specified by its reclaim policy.
 This policy determines if a PV will continue to exist or will be deleted when a pod attached to it gets destroyed.

 A PV represents a piece of available storage.
-To use a PV, a user needs to create a persistent volume claim (PVC), which is a request for storage.
+To use a PV, a user needs to create a PersistentVolumeClaim (PVC,) which is a request for storage.
 Kubernetes passes this request to a storage class, which creates PVs automatically in response to the PVC.

 Create a PVC